Skip to content

 Things to do in the house at Wallington

-The House has reopened for the festive season.
-Step inside the House to uncover the fascinating stories of those who lived here, told through their collection of artworks, books, ceramics and curiosities.
+The house is now closed until Monday 24 March.
+Find out more about what you can do in the house and plan your spring 2025 visit to uncover the fascinating stories of those who lived here, told through their collection of artworks, books, ceramics and curiosities.

 Visitors enjoying a warm drink outside the cafe at Stourhead, Wiltshire